 For those who are new to the appliance, an air fryer is essentially a super-powered countertop convection oven.

 The top contains a heating element and fan, which blows hot air down and around the food on a rack below, cooking it quickly and making it crispy (like Air Fryer Cauliflower).
 It even makes scrumptious Air Fryer Pork Chops!

 Unlike a standard oven, air fryers can preheat in minutes and their compact size means the food is ready faster (hello, Air Fryer Grilled Cheese on demand).

-This recipe is based on my go-to oven Baked French Fries. <—If you don’t own an air fryer and want fries that are healthy, that recipe is fabulous and yields the crispest possible fries in the oven.
+This recipe is based on my go-to oven Baked French Fries. <—If you don’t own an air fryer and want fries that are healthy, that recipe is fabulous and yields the crispest possible fries in the oven, without the grease.

 After testing different air fryer French fry times, potato varieties, cut sizes, and even numbers of fries in the basket, I can say with complete confidence: these are the best air fryer French fries ever!